-The Sheboygan North High Art Department’s Mission (written in collaboration with students) is to create and maintain a learning environment that stimulates risk-taking, originality, and collaboration through the use of 21st Century skills in both studio practice and communication.
-The Sheboygan North’s art program instills in student’s confidence, understanding, and focus to pursue post-secondary education.
-Students gain opportunities for self-discovery, self-expression, and become caring, goal-driven young adults who give back to their community through creativity and artistic vision.
+The Sheboygan North High Art Department’s Mission is to create an inclusive learning environment that amplifies originality, identity, and collaboration through the use of 21st Century skills in both studio practice and communication.

 Teaching Level: High School, Grades 9-12

-Mr. Juarez manages the infrastructure and strategic plan for Sheboygan North High School’s art department.
+Mr. Juárez manages the infrastructure and strategic plan for Sheboygan North High School’s art department.
 The department’s mission, written in collaboration with students, is to create and nurture a learning environment that stimulates risk-taking, originality, and collaboration through the use of 21st Century skills in both studio practice and communication.
-The Sheboygan North’s art program instills in students confidence, understanding, and focus to pursue post-secondary education.
-Students also gain opportunities for self-discovery and self-expression and become caring, goal-driven young adults who give back to the community while also developing critical thinking and problem-solving.
+The Sheboygan North High’s art program builds student confidence, art appreciation, and college/career readiness.

-Mr. Juarez brings over a decade of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
+Mr. Juárez brings two decades of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
 This has placed him in the forefront of promoting Wisconsin artists, networking, and attracting regional and national artists to collaborate and exhibit in Wisconsin.

 Teaching Level: High School, Grades 9-12